Avian DNA Sexing (Feather)

 Animal Genetics offers reliable DNA sexing from feathers for most species of birds (Sexing Species List).
 As accurate as DNA sexing from blood, feather sexing further simplifies the process by eliminating bleeding, thus reducing the amount of stress on you and your bird during sample collection.

-Use caution when collecting samples: clean hands and use a fresh zip-lock bag between each bird.
+Use caution when collecting samples: clean hands between handling different birds, and use a fresh zip-lock bag for each sample.
 When handling feathers, try to avoid touching the ends of the feather shaft where the tissue containing the DNA is located.

 Sample Collection and Submission:

-- Clearly label each bag to identify the sample.
-To order feather collection kits, please visit our order page, or simply download the submission form and use a small envelope or plastic bag.
+- To order feather collection kits, please visit our order page.
+However, you do not have to have our kits in order to do the testing, you can simply download the submission form and place feathers into your own small envelope or plastic bag.

 - Place the feathers in the zip-lock bag labeled for that particular bird.
 Because there is no bleeding, birds may be released immediately.